sqlitecloud/sdk/PROTOCOL.md

 Any value can be compressed and the format is `%LEN COMPRESSED UNCOMPRESSED BUFFER`.
 Compression is used ONLY if client notify the server that it supports compression with a dedicated command.
 Compression is performed using the high performance LZ4 algorithm (https://github.com/lz4/lz4).
 The whole command is built by six parts:
 1. The single `%` character
 2. LEN is a string representation of total command length
-3. A single space is used to separate LEN from EXPANDED
+3. A single space is used to separate LEN from COMPRESSED
 4. COMPRESSED is a string representation of the compressed BUFFER size
 5. UNCOMPRESSED is a string representation of the uncompressed BUFFER size
 6. BUFFER can be any SCSP value